barisgungor10/python3-projects/README.md

 # python3-projects
-Here are my python3 projects following https://www.udemy.com/course/100-days-of-code/
+Here are my python3 projects following 100 Days of Code: The Complete Python Pro Bootcamp for 2023